North Slope of Alaska hit by strongest quake in region

 - How it unfolded: Full coverage of the Horizon Air crash and the man who stole the plane from Sea-Tac WATCH

 The jump from a 5.2 to Sunday’s 6.4 is significant because earthquakes rapidly grow in strength as magnitude rises, he said.
+A magnitude 6.4 earthquake is 15.8 times bigger and 63.1 times stronger than a 5.2 earthquake, according to the U.S. Geological Survey.

 “That’s why at 6.4 this changes how we think about the region,” West said.
 “It’s a little early to say how, but it’s safe to say this earthquake will cause a re-evaluation of the seismic potential of that area.”

-The earthquake was felt by workers at the oil-production facilities in and around Prudhoe Bay, the News reported.
+Later Sunday, another magnitude 6.1 earthquake hit at 1:15 p.m. near the city of Kaktovik on Alaska’s North Slope, the U.S. Geological Survey said.
+The epicenter was (65 kilometers) southwest of Kaktovik, which has about 290 people.

-It reported that Alyeska Pipeline said the earthquake did not damage the trans-Alaska pipeline.
-The company said in a tweet that “there are no operational concerns” related to the earthquake, but the pipeline will be inspected.
+The magnitude 6.4 earthquake that hit Sunday morning was felt by workers at the oil-production facilities in and around Prudhoe Bay, the Daily News reported.

-At 7:14 a.m., a magnitude 5.1 earthquake hit another area in northern Alaska.
-The U.S. Geological Survey said the earthquake hit about 340 miles northeast of Fairbanks.
+The newspaper says that Alyeska Pipeline said the earthquake did not damage the trans-Alaska pipeline.
+The company says in a tweet that “there are no operational concerns” related to the earthquake, but the pipeline will be inspected.

 Several aftershocks were reported across northern Alaska.

-The Alaska Earthquake Center said the earthquakes were felt across the eastern part of the state’s North Slope Borough and as far south as metro Fairbanks.
-The center added that there are no reports of damage.
+The Alaska Earthquake Center says the earthquakes were felt across the eastern part of the state’s North Slope Borough and as far south as metro Fairbanks.
+The center adds that there are no reports of damage.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.